 It is early days for my healthy recipes website, but I started it with the acid-alkaline tables from this site.
 I have replaced them here with the lists that are included in my gout diet menu guidelines.

-Nutrition planning is easier when food and drink is categorized into different groups.
+Nutrition planning is easier when food and drink are categorized into different groups.
 However, the food groups that I used in my original tables did not really help gout sufferers.

 Before I explain food groups that matter most to gout sufferers, I must remind you of the importance of planning when you want to improve your gout diet.
 You will never know which gout foods to avoid unless you have a: